 After Albert Einstein, one of the most colorful and loved physicists of the twentieth century was probably CalTech physicist Richard P. Feynman, who became known not only for his work in popularizing physics, but also for sharing the stories about his own irreverent life and approach to physics research.
 He worked on the problems that he found interesting, because he found them interesting, and ended up winning a Nobel prize for his revolutionary work on quantum electrodynamics.
 A study of his life not only helps understand the important developments of quantum physics, but also the way a theoretical physicist works.
+Books by and about Feynman are also enjoyable in their own right, as indicated by some of the many colorful and entertaining Feynman quotes that have become popular among physicists.

 This graphic novel approach to Feynman's life definitely does a great job of capturing the man's character.
 Feynman himself serves as the narrator, and the visual medium is perfect for illustrating (so to speak) some of Feynman's greatest insights into physics.
 He was a man who sought to understand theoretical physics in a real and practical way.
 It definitely helps if you have some basic knowledge of Feynman's work before you read this book.
 While it's certainly enjoyable as a biography of such a complex man, I'm not sure that this book, by itself, will provide enough scientific context to understand what Feynman was doing.
 Feynman was published in late summer 2011.